 \section{Contour plots of the quality of fits for $\gamma_{q,s}$}

-A suppression in $\gamma_s$ was assumed as a signature of onset of the color deconfinement \cite{Castorina:2017dvt,Castorina:2018zxi}.
-The nonequilibrium quark occupation factors, $\gamma_{q,s}\neq1$, are conjectured to dictate the numbers of light-- and strange--quarks, respectively, which can be accomodated in the phase--space volume and accordingly the production rates of light and strange particle yields \cite{Tawfik:2005gk,Tawfik:2017ehz,Tawfik:2017oyn}.
-In all these studies, extensive additive equilibrium BG statistics was utilized.
+A decrease in $\gamma_s$ was considered as an indication of the beginning of color deconfinement.
+The non-equilibrium quark occupation factors, $\gamma_{q,s}\neq1$, are believed to determine the quantities of light- and strange-quarks that can be contained in the phase-space volume, thus affecting the production rates of light and strange particle yields.
+Various studies have employed extensive additive equilibrium BG statistics for these investigations.

-When $\gamma_{q}$ is determined from the statistical fit of one particle ratio, the other particle ratios aren't well reproduced.
-Although various other particle ratios can simutaneously be reproduced for nonequilibrium $\gamma_{q,s}$, the resulting values of $\gamma_{q,s}$ are scattered, Table 1 of ref. \cite{Tawfik:2005gk}.
-Values of $\gamma_{q,s}$ much greater than unity are tough to incorporate with a nonequilibrium approach.
+When $\gamma_{q}$ is determined based on the statistical fit of one particle ratio, the reproduction of other particle ratios is not well achieved.
+Despite the possibility of simultaneously reproducing various other particle ratios for nonequilibrium $\gamma_{q,s}$, the resulting values of $\gamma_{q,s}$ exhibit scattering, as presented in Table 1 of reference \cite{Tawfik:2005gk}.
+Incorporating values of $\gamma_{q,s}$ that are significantly greater than unity poses challenges within the context of a nonequilibrium approach.

-Figure \ref{Fig:cdcontors} shows the contour plots of the quality of fits for $\gamma_q$ (top left panel), $\gamma_s$ (top right panel), and $\gamma_{q,s}$ (bottom panel).
-The resulting of $\gamma_{q,s}$ are parameterized in Eq. (\ref{eq:ourFit}).
-When comparing with Table 1 of ref. \cite{Tawfik:2005gk}, we conclude that the present estimations can be well incorporated with anonequilibrium approach.
+The contour plots in Fig. \ref{Fig:cdcontors} depict the quality of fits for three parameters: $\gamma_q$ (top left panel), $\gamma_s$ (top right panel), and $\gamma_{q,s}$ (bottom panel).
+The parameterization of $\gamma_{q,s}$ is given by Eq. (\ref{eq:ourFit}).
+Upon comparing these estimations with the data presented in Table 1 of reference \cite{Tawfik:2005gk}, it can be inferred that the current estimations align well with an nonequilibrium approach.

-With the same sets of equivalence classes given by Eqs. (\ref{eq:c})-(\ref{eq:d}) and nonequilibrium quark--occupation factors $\gamma_{q,s}$ given by Eq. (\ref{eq:ourFit}), not only $\mathrm{K}^+/\pi^+$ ratio is well reproduced, but other particle ratios, as well, for example, $\mathrm{P}/\pi^+$ and $\Lambda/\pi^-$, Fig. \ref{fig:Ppip}.
-We like to highlight that at $>4~$TeV, the ensemble of the experimental results available so--far isn't large enough to deduce the equivalent classes.
-Thus, we have assumed that their results, at lower LHC energies, remain unchanged.
-There is a little overestimation, which can be improved with the release of LHC results in the near future.
+By utilizing the same sets of equivalence classes given by Eqs. (\ref{eq:c})-(\ref{eq:d}) and the nonequilibrium quark-occupation factors $\gamma_{q,s}$ given by Eq. (\ref{eq:ourFit}), not only is the $\mathrm{K}^+/\pi^+$ ratio accurately reproduced, but other particle ratios such as $\mathrm{P}/\pi^+$ and $\Lambda/\pi^-$ are also well reproduced.
+This can be observed in Fig. \ref{fig:Ppip}.
+It is important to emphasize that the current ensemble of experimental results available at energies above $4~$TeV is insufficient to determine the equivalent classes.